ACTEA-Erasmus/m2c3-plc/Ex01/Subchapter02.md

 * The didactic ASTI board

 ## Additional literature
 *  Interactive PDF document of the board to be viewed in Acrobat Reader DC or Microsoft Edge.
 Download file <a href="./Ex01/Documents/InteractiveBoardV1.pdf">here</a>.</p>

-  </details><!-- Empty line after this one needed, do not delete! -->

 *  ASTI Automation user manual to be viewed in Acrobat Reader DC or Microsoft Edge.
 Download file <a href="./Ex01/Documents/ASTI_User_Manual.pdf">here</a>.</p>

-    </details><!-- Empty line after this one needed, do not delete! -->